vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_appliance.md

 **What to Do Next**

-Log into the new versions of vSphere Integrated Containers Registry and vSphere Integrated Containers Management Portal to verify that the data from your previous vSphere Integrated Containers installation has migrated successfully.
+Log into the new version of vSphere Integrated Container Management Portal to verify that the data from your previous vSphere Integrated Containers installation has migrated successfully.